vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 ## Update Affinity Group Settings <a id="affinity"></a>

 After the deployment of a VCH, you can instruct vSphere Integrated Containers to automatically create a DRS VM group in vSphere for the VCH endpoint VM and its container VMs.
 If you use this option to reconfigure an existing VCH, you can use the resulting VM group in DRS VM-Host affinity rules, to restrict the set of hosts on which the VCH endpoint VM and its container VMs can run.

+**NOTE**: This option is available in vSphere Integrated Containers 1.4.1 and later.

 The `vic-machine configure --affinity-vm-group` option functions in the same way as the equivalent `vic-machine create` option.
 For information about the `vic-machine create --affinity-vm-group` option, see [Add Virtual Container Hosts to a DRS Affinity Group](vch_affinity_group.md).